-\Box
+$\Box$

-In this case one can argue that both UseCorrelation (adding an acausal equation) and SpecialCorrelation (adding a default to an input) are correct, but still when combined they lead to a model with too many equations - and it is not possible to determine which model is incorrect without strict rules, as the ones defined here.
+In this case one can argue that both UseCorrelation (adding an acausal equation) and SpecialCorrelation (adding a default to an input) are correct.
+Still, when combined they lead to a model with too many equations, and it is not possible to determine which model is incorrect without strict rules - as the ones defined here.